pgupta212/coding-practice/README.md

 2. Clearly outline the steps to run your application locally.
    Load /coding-practice/blob/main/TaskManagement/TaskManagement.pro in Qt creator, will load the whole project.
 Finally, Configure a project for the desired operating system.
 Or you can follow this document for more details https://doc.qt.io/qtcreator/creator-configuring-projects.html
 Once the project is configured run.

+OR

+1. Download the folder
+2. Create folder called "build" - `mkdir build`
+3. move to Build folder - `cd build`
+4. Qmake - `qmake ~/path/to/TaskManagement.pro`
+5. Finally build - `make -j4`
+6. then run your application from this folder.

+This would require to install Qt6

-4. Work Breakdown: Provide a list of work tasks (e.g., like Jira ticket) derived from the product
+8. Work Breakdown: Provide a list of work tasks (e.g., like Jira ticket) derived from the product
   1. Create a task management project skeleton
   2. Add Qt framework-related files and settings
   3. I would start by creating tickets for each UI screen like, all these tickets can be finished by use of dummy data.